coste-v/kubernetes_infra_tutorial/Part3.md

 USER airflow
 ```

-It's almost the same as the original one, we juste added an install of the kubernetes extensions.
+It's almost the same as the original one, we just added an install of the kubernetes extensions.

 Let's build it :